What is SITE?

 SITE Faculty Fellow and Student Assistant

-Dr. Stephanie D. McCall, Professor of Professional and Secondary Education, has been awarded the SITE Faculty Fellowship for 2019-2020.
-Kayton Mitchell, a sophomore English major, will play an important supporting role as the SITE student assistant.
-Dr. McCall and Kayton are looking forward to engaging the campus community in the SITE endeavors of scholarship, innovation, teaching and entrepreneurship at ESU.
+Dr. Holly Wells, Associate Professor of English, serves as SITE Faculty Fellow for Spring 2020.
+Brian Ellis, a senior Communication/English major, plays an important supporting role as the SITE student assistant.
+Dr. Wells and Brian are working hard to engage the campus community in the SITE endeavors of scholarship, innovation, teaching and entrepreneurship at ESU.
+Get in touch with us: SITE@esu.edu.